muhammadazzazy/prime-factorization/README.md

 # Prime Factorization
 This is a Python implementation for a program that takes a natural number (positive integer) and displays its prime factors.
+User input is validated, which avoids Python's ValueError no matter what the user provides.

 This program requires Python 3 which can be installed from [here](https://www.python.org/downloads/).